firebase/quickstart-cpp/remote_config/testapp/readme.md

   - The testapp has no user interface.
 The output of the app can be viewed via the console.
 In Xcode,  select
     "View --> Debug Area --> Activate Console" from the menu.
-  - TODO(smiles): Describe how to use send config data to the app here.

 ### Android
   - Register your Android app with Firebase.